ooni/spec/backends/bk-003-collector.md

  "report_id":"20190313T131942Z_AS30722_dU70oZPs80d5E21z8Ef6GXel6CwsdLoXvDk44Fsajv1LDLOIeI"
 }
 ```

+In case of failure, it MUST return a JSON object body that MAY be empty.

 The following example shows how submitting a single measurement looks
 like from the point of view of a modern collector client (where the JSON